microsoft/microsoft-ui-xaml-specs/active/RadioMenuFlyoutItem/RadioMenuFlyoutItem.md

 </MenuFlyoutSubItem>
 ````

+## Group RadioMenuFlyoutItem into multiple sets
-For multiple groupings of radio buttons within a single menu, be sure to specify the `GroupName` property of each set.
+Radio menu flyout items work in groups, and users can only select one item in a radio menu flyout item group.
+To create multiple groups of radio buttons within a single menu, be sure to specify the `GroupName` property of each set.

 ![Two groups of radio menu flyout items within a View menu bar item](RadioMenuFlyoutItems2.png)